ArmandoGuerrero/JavaScript/README.md

 ```
 &nbsp;

-Another flavor using an EXPRESSION ...
+STEP 2.
+Leveraging an EXPRESSION to call another function:

 ```JavaScript
 function myDisplayer(some) {